 The Ralliers is a collection of interviews with female creators we admire.
-We look for women who have made hard choices in exchange for self-defined lives.
+We look for women who make hard choices in exchange for self-defined lives.
 You'll leave these stories with wisdom, comfort and beauty too.

 I am an interior designer, founder of editorial and e-commerce site Fenimore Lane, and contributing writer for Vogue, Architectural Digest and Domino; I'm also a mom to a two-year-old girl (with another girl on the way!), and a wife.